mimikgit/random-number-generator-android/README.md

 ![buggy code](images/rangen-buggy-behavior.jpg)

-This project is divided into two branches.
-The `main` banch has the buggy code.
+This project is divided into three branches.
+The `main` branch has the buggy code.
 The branch, `completed_code` has the code that fixes the bug.
+The `superdrive_enabled` branch showcases the ability to communicate with other devices deploying the same microservices.

 ![buggy code](images/rangen-after-photos-01.jpg)